Financial-Times/dotcom-reliability-kit/packages/client-metrics-web/README.md

 If something goes wrong with the configuration of the metrics client _or_ the sending of an event, we don't throw an error - this could result in an infinite loop where we try to record the thrown error and that throws another error.

 Instead of throwing an error, we log a warning to the console.
-If you're not seeing metrics in AWS CloudWatch RUM then check the browser console for these warnings.
+If you're not seeing metrics in AWS  then check the browser console for these warnings.
 It's also a good idea to check for them in local development before pushing any changes.

 ### Configuration options